-- A formal application addressed to Dr. Evelyne Dominguez, President cum Executive Director of GMEFI.
+- A formal application addressed to Dr. Evelyne M. Dominguez, President of GMEFI.
 All requests must be signed by the board members of the community organization

 - Certificate of Registration with DSWD, SEC or CDA (if available) or Endorsement from Local Government Unit (Barangay or City/Municipality) on the existence and operation of the organization in the community

 - A Project Proposal that includes the following: